iden3/tx-forwarder/README.md

-# Gas Station
+# tx-forwarder
-Server that pays gas for client signed transactions for specified smart contracts in ethereum blockchain.
+Server that forwards the tx to the specified smart contract.

 ## Usage